×

 Diabetes

-When we eat, our bodies break food down into organic compounds, one of which is glucose.
-The cells of our bodies use glucose as a source of energy for movement, growth, repair and other functions.
-But before the cells can use glucose, it must move from the bloodstream into the individual cells.
-This process requires insulin.
 Insulin is a hormone produced in the pancreas.
-When glucose enters our blood, the pancreas should automatically produce the right amount of insulin to move glucose into our cells.
-In people with diabetes, however, the pancreas either produces too little or no insulin or the cells do not respond appropriately to the insulin that is produced.
+When glucose enters our bloodstream, the pancreas should automatically produce the right amount of insulin to move glucose into our cells.
+However, in people with diabetes, the pancreas either produces too little or no insulin, or the cells do not respond appropriately to the insulin that is produced.
 As a result, glucose builds up in the bloodstream, overflows into the urine, and passes out of the body.
-The body is thus, unable to utilize its main source of fuel even though the blood contains large amounts of glucose.
+The body is therefore unable to utilize its main source of fuel, even though the blood contains large amounts of glucose.

 Type 1 Diabetes